Dr. Josipa Petrunic - Executive Director and CEO

 B.Sc. - Chemistry, Shahid Beheshti University

 Anahita Jami is a Senior Project Development Manager with CUTRIC in Eastern Canada, based in Toronto, Ontario.
 She is currently a Mitacs Elevate Postdoctoral Fellow with the University of Toronto.
 Dr. Jami leads in the development of CUTRIC projects, including but not limited to the Pan-Ontario Electric Bus Demonstration & Integration Trial and the OPTA Climate Change Policy study.
 She has several years of research and teaching experience and has authored a number of peer-reviewed publications.
-As a principal investigator and research assistant, she has worked on variety of projects including integration of quality and environmental management systems, assessing the factors that affect the social acceptability of wind energy projects in Ontario, and conducting a socio-economic analysis of a Smart Community development in London, Ontario.
+As a principal investigator and research assistant, she has worked on a variety of projects including the integration of quality and environmental management systems, assessing the factors that affect the social acceptability of wind energy projects in Ontario, and a socio-economic analysis of a Smart Community development in London, Ontario.
 Throughout her career in the automotive industry as a quality expert, she managed Six Sigma projects which resulted in significant waste and cost reduction.
 She also previously served as an environmental coordinator in the natural gas industry.